Innovation and Development

 Overall, approximately 375 scrap tires will be used to construct a 15' tall x 8' wide wall.
 The forgiving and flexible properties of the material help to prevent cracking, movement, or deterioration of the wall due to ground vibration or movement.
 The tires also provide excellent weather durability due to the rubber polymer.
 According to the manufacturer, the rubber panels offer a virtually indefinite lifetime in outside exposure, and experience no impact due to hot or cold temperatures, freeze and thaw, or precipitation.
 The effectiveness of noise absorption, however is currently being evaluated by the manufacturer.

-The project entails the construction of wind energy facilities at five locations along the Erie Section of the Thruway, south of Buffalo.
-These facilities will provide economical, clean electrical energy sufficient to meet the power needs at each location.
+The Thruway Authority (Authority) is in the process of designing and installing wind energy facilities at five locations along the Erie Section of the Thruway, south of Buffalo.
+The turbines will be owned and operated by the Authority.
+These facilities will provide economical, clean electrical energy sufficient to meet the power needs at each location while reducing the Authority's carbon footprint and providing the Authority's Buffalo Division with an energy cost savings of approximately 30-35 percent.

 - Dunkirk Interchange 59 (Town of Dunkirk)

 - Eden/Angola Interchange 57A (Town of Evans)

-- Silver Creek Interchange (Exit 58; Town of Hanover)
+- Silver Creek Interchange 58 (Town of Hanover)

 - Ripley Toll Barrier (Town of Ripley)

-- Westfield Maintenance Facility (near Exit 60; Town of Westfield)
+- Westfield Maintenance Facility, near Interchange 60 (Town of Westfield)